stephenKaliman/iris-dataset/README.md

 The dataset was used to train a machine learning model to determine the class of irises (Iris Setosa, Versicolour, or Virginica) based on 4 attributes: sepal length, sepal width, petal length, and petal width; all measured in cm.

+I used a k-fold cross validation method to choose the SVM model for this particular project.
+I trained it on 80% of the given data, and tested it on the other 20%, where it performed with 97% accuracy!

 As noted in the UCI archive, one of the classes can be distinguished linearly from the other two, but the other two cannot be linearly distinguished from one another.